mdinauta/acs-explorer/README.md

 ## How to run

-The quickest way to run the code is right from github.
-Install the load R's Shiny package, and run:
+The quickest way to run the code is directly from github.
+Install and load R's Shiny package, and run:

     runUrl("https://github.com/mdinauta/acs-explorer/archive/master.zip")